Dulhan Ek Raat Ki: Plot

 Ashok (Dharmendra) and Nirmala (Nutan) meet on a railway platform in Dehradun, and then consequently in town as well, and are attracted to each other.
 Nirmala discovers that her mother (Leela Chitnis) has mortgaged their house to pay for her education, so she gets a job as nurse to a wealthy blind woman (Mumtaz Begum).
 This woman has a son Ranjit (Rehman) who is also very attracted to Nirmala.
 She knows it, but does her best to keep him at arm's length.
 Then Ashok gets a job out of town.
 When he tells Nirmala, he gives her a bracelet and promises to come back for her soon.
 But after a party at her employer's home—against her better judgment—she accepts a ride with Ranjit and he rapes her.
 The bracelet from Ashok is lost and she is left on the cold ground.
 When she finds out that she is pregnant, her mother takes her out of town, where she gives birth to a still-born child.
 Meanwhile, Ashok's father has arranged his marriage with the daughter of a colleague.
 Ashok's friend Bansi (Johnny Walker) sabotages the marriage when the girl comes to visit (in a very funny scene) by insinuating that Ashok is an inveterate gambler.
 This enrages his father, and when Ashok says that he has promised another girl he would marry her, his father retorts that he has promised his friend.
 At his response, Ashok's father gets up and leaves without another word.
 When Nirmala and her mother return home, Nirmala gets a letter from two of her school friends.
 They are working in Mussoorie at a school, and think Nirmala can get a job teaching there too.
 She goes there and gets the job at the school.
 Her friends ask where she has been, and tell her that Ashok went to her house looking for her several times.
 Ashok is living in a camp in Mussoorie, working as an engineer.
 The girls and Bansi conspire to reunite them.
 Ashok is overjoyed to see Nirmala, but of course she has changed.
 He asks her to marry him; she refuses at first, then says that she will give him her answer in a week and throws herself into his arms, weeping.
 After some thought, she writes him a letter explaining all that has happened in the past year, leaves it at his camp, and goes home to her mother.
-Her mother scolds her for telling him everything, but she says that she couldn't live with him in a lie.
+Her mother scolds her for telling him everything, but she says that she could not live with him in a lie.
 When he shows up at her door on Sunday, and says that she owes him an answer, Nirmala thinks that he has read her letter and forgiven her, and she agrees happily to marry him.
 Bansi disguises himself as an astrologer and goes to Ashok's parents, hoping to trick them into agreeing to come for his wedding.
 The ruse fails, however, and Ashok's father refuses.
 Ashok and Nirmala get married and go to stay in a hotel on their wedding night.